-The discharge summary shows the importance of proper management of a patient's transition at the time of their hospital discharge or transfer to another healthcare facility, including an interprofessional collaboration that must occur for a successful discharge.
+The discharge summary shows the importance of properly managing a patient's transition during their hospital discharge or transfer to another healthcare facility, including an interprofessional collaboration that must occur for a successful discharge.
 PGY1 residents are required to complete discharge summaries for every patient they discharge or transfer from the hospital, therefore sub-interns must have experience in completing these summaries.

 Students are required to complete at least one (1) discharge summary using the following guidelines and have it reviewed for feedback from either their resident or clerkship faculty.
-Complete project instructions are located on the Canvas M.D.
-Clerkships AY2024-2025 FMSI homepage.
+The complete project instruction guide is located on the Canvas M.D.
+Clerkships AY2025-2026 FMSI homepage.
 Students are strongly encouraged to seek feedback from clerkship faculty before submitting the assignment.

-- Upload the discharge summary assignment to the "Project Documents" tab for the course in Student Academics by 5:00 PM on the last day of the sub-internship.
-AND - Document completion as an Educational Activity in ETS by selecting "[FMSI] Discharge Summary completion" in the drop-down menu.
+Upload the discharge summary assignment to the "Project Documents" tab for the course in Student Academics by 5:00 PM on the last day of the sub-internship.

+• Document at least one (1) discharge summary as an Educational Activity in ETS by selecting "[FMSI] Discharge summary" in the drop-down menu.

 The Education Director or their designee will evaluate this assignment and provide feedback.

-If the assignment isAY2024-2025Family Medicine Sub-InternshipPage 4 of 11 returned for revision, submitted late, or incorrectly, the student will be assigned an incomplete until remediation has been completed.
+• If the assignment is returned for revision, submitted late, or incorrectly, the student will be assigned an incomplete until remediation has been completed.

-Discharge S Summary guideline Above expectations Meets expectations Below expectations Feedback
+Discharge Summary grading rubric Above expectations Meets expectations Below expectations Feedback

 Discharge Summary Organization

 Pertinent details

 Follow-up plan

 Evidence of hand-off

 HIPAA compliant

 Challenges

 Lessons learned

-Reflection Medication reconciliation findings with attention to patient safety, potential for medical error, and adherence challenges
+Medication reconciliation findings with

+attention to patient safety, potential for

+Reflection medical error, and adherence challenges

-Thoughts on patient education and health literacy
+Thoughts on patient education and health

+literacy

 Importance of care team at discharge

 Systems insight

-Overall eva aluation
+Overall evaluation